This entry is part 9 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-Later, we drove to Lafayette, a city renowned for its unique blend of Cajun and Creole culture.
-People have asked me why I’d visit Lafayette and not New Orleans.
-I’ve been to New Orleans several times already, so I wanted to explore a new part of Louisiana.
+Later we left for Lafayette, a city known for its unique mix of Cajun and Creole culture.
+People have asked why I’d go to Lafayette instead of New Orleans, but I’ve already been to New Orleans twice.
+This time I wanted to see a different side of Louisiana.

-For dinner, I enjoyed Cajun cuisine at Prejean’s.
-The jumbo tailed stuffed shrimp and corn maque-choux were excellent.
-I also particularly loved the name of the restaurant.
-It reminded me of Jean, my wife, but in the days before Jean.
-Prejean.
+For dinner I had Cajun food at Prejean’s, where the jumbo stuffed shrimp and corn maque-choux were excellent.
+I also couldn’t help but love the name of the restaurant.
+It reminded me of Jean, my wife, but back in the days before Jean.
+Pre-Jean. 😅

-I had high hopes for Lafayette and initially planned to stay for two nights.
-Although dinner was excellent, this town is generally very impoverished and many parts are really sketchy.
-One night is more than enough for us, we’re on the road again tomorrow!
+I had high hopes for Lafayette and even planned to stay two nights.
+Dinner lived up to the hype, but the town itself felt very run down, with whole areas that seemed pretty sketchy.
+One night is more than enough for us.
+Tomorrow we’ll be back on the road.

 Finally, our route from Galveston to Lafayette (238 miles or 383 km).